Your Home & Neighborhood

 Make Your Health a Priority

-Our Care Team will help you identify your health goals and any obstacles to healthier living.
-They’ll connect you with a student intern and Community Health Worker to develop a plan to meet your needs, share resources on food assistance, utility support, benefits, mental health services and more.
-Call (734) 985-0589 to make an appointment with our team.
+Our Care Team will help you set health goals and address any challenges you face.
+They’ll connect you with a Community Health Worker who will create a plan and share resources for food, utilities, benefits, mental health, and more.
+Call (734) 985-0589 to schedule an appointment.

 Technology Training